letsencrypt/website/about.md

 ---
 layout: page
-title: About
+title: About Let's Encrypt
 permalink: /about/
 top_graphic: 1
 ---

 Let's Encrypt is a free, automated, and open certificate authority (CA), run for the public's benefit.
-Let's Encrypt is a service provided by the [Internet Security Research Group (ISRG)](/isrg/).
+It is a service provided by the [Internet Security Research Group (ISRG)](/isrg/).

+We give people the digital certificates they need in order to enable HTTPS (SSL/TLS) for websites, for free, in the most user-friendly way we can.
+We do this because we want to create a more secure and privacy-respecting Web.

 The key principles behind Let's Encrypt are: